Memoir You

 • highlight the emotional turning points in a life story

-Memoir Sample – Personal Narrative Scene: “Paris, Unbecoming.”Identity, visibility & the story behind the image – a memoir scene exploring the inner life behind the modeling world.This excerpt draws from my own experience to capture both the allure and the underbelly of the modeling world—what it meant to be seen, and what it took to remain myself within it.
+Memoir Sample: “Paris, Unbecoming.”A personal narrative exploring the inner life behind the modeling world, and the story behind the image.This essay draws from my own experience to capture both the allure and the underbelly of being seen—what it meant to be looked at, and what it took to remain myself within it.